AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/rep-google-analytics-channels.md

 1. **Enable your[!DNL Google ECommerce]integration**

-   [Once enabled](../importing-data/integrations/google-ecommerce.md), make sure to [sync](../{{ site.baseurl }}/data-analyst/data-warehouse-mgr/tour-dwm.html#syncing) the **medium** and **source** fields in your Data Warehouse.
+   [When enabled](../importing-data/integrations/google-ecommerce.md), make sure to [sync](../{{ site.baseurl }}/data-analyst/data-warehouse-mgr/tour-dwm.html#syncing) the **medium** and **source** fields in your Data Warehouse.
 After this is completed, medium and source acquisition data will be brought into your Data Warehouse.

 1. **Upload a mapping of Google's channel groupings**

-   To save you time, Commerce has already created a table with the default groupings mapped as a file that you can [download](../../assets/ga-channel-mapping.csv).
+   Adobe Commerce creates a table with the default groupings mapped as a file that you can [download](../../assets/ga-channel-mapping.csv).

-   If you are a Google Analytics pro and created your own channels, you want to add your specific rules to the mapping table before uploading the file into [!DNL Commerce Intelligence].
+   If you are a [!DNL Google Analytics] pro and created your own channels, you want to add your specific rules to the mapping table before uploading the file into [!DNL Commerce Intelligence].

    Bring it into your Data Warehouse as a [File Upload](../importing-data/connecting-data/using-file-uploader.md).